MohamedBarbych/e-commerce-syfony/README.md

 ### 🛒 Shopping Cart
 - Add items to your cart.
 - Update or remove items effortlessly.
-- View total costs in real time.
+- View total costs in real-time.

 ### 🔒 User Authentication
 - Secure user registration and login system.